WeiqunPengLab/IRTools/README.md

 ## Installation

 To use `IRTools`, you will need `python 3.6.9` or potentially above.

-Note that this has only been tested in `python 3.6.9`.
+Note: This has only been tested in `python 3.6.9`.

 #### PIP